MaryTim/InPost/README.md

 ## AI usage

-I used Claude Cowork and ChatGPT throughout the project, mostly as a sparring partner for product decisions, backend design, code review and documentation.
+I used Claude Cowork and ChatGPT throughout the project, mostly as a sparring partner for product decisions, backend design, code review and generation, documentation.

 Specifically, AI helped with: